ray-project/ray/doc/source/rllib/rllib-training.rst

 Using the Python API
 --------------------

-The Python API provides the all the flexibility required for applying RLlib to any type of problem.
+The Python API provides all the flexibility required for applying RLlib to any type of problem.

 Let's start with an example of the API's basic usage.
 We first create a `PPOConfig` instance and set some properties through the config class' various methods.